+Figure 8-9999: Format of Maximum Age subelement

+The Subelement ID field is set to the value for Maximum Age in Table 8-79 (Optional subelement

+IDs for LCI request).

+The Length field is defined in 8.4.3 (Information Subelements).

+The Maximum Age field of a Maximum Age subelement indicates the maximum elapsed time between when Fine Timing Measurement ranges are determined and when a Fine Timing Measurement range request is received, within which the Fine Timing Measurement ranges satisfy the Fine Timing Measurement range request.
+The Maximum Age field is encoded as an unsigned integer with units of 0.1 seconds.
+The value of 0 is reserved.
+The value of 65535 indicates that Fine Timing Measurement ranges determined at any time are acceptable.

+The Vendor Specific subelements have the same format as their corresponding elements (see 8.4.2.25

+(Vendor Specific element)).
+Multiple Vendor Specific subelements can be included in the list of Optional Subelements.

 10.11.9.11 Fine Timing Measurement Range report(#2403)

-The Fine Timing Measurement Range report provides a means for a requesting STA to request a responding STA that advertises Fine Timing Measurement equal to true in the Extended Capabilities element to measure and report the ranges between the responding STA and other nearby APs where the ranges are determined using the fine timing measurement procedure (see 10.24.6 (fine timing measurement procedure(#46))).
+The Fine Timing Measurement Range report provides a means for a requesting STA to request a responding STA that advertises Fine Timing MeasurementFTM Range Report Capability Enabled equal to true in the RM Enabled Capabilities element to measure and report the ranges between the responding STA and other nearby APs where the ranges are determined using the fine timing measurement procedure (see 10.24.6 (fine timing measurement procedure(#46))).

 Note to reader, not for inclusion in the draft, insert the following sentence only if Carlos Aldana’s document 14/525 is adopted

+If dot11RMFineTimingMsmtRangeRepActivated is set to true, dot11MgmtOptionFineTimingMsmtInitActivated shall be set to true also.

+If a responding STA with dot11RMFineTimingMsmtRangeRepActivated equal to true accepts a Fine Timing Measurement Range request, then

+if the request includes a Maximum Age subelement, and the STA has already determined Fine Timing Measurement ranges to C APs listed in the Neighbor Report subelements field in the Measurement Request field within the indicated Maximum Age, then the STA may use these ranges instead of initiating new fine timing measurement procedures with the C APs

-If a responding STA that advertises Fine Timing Measurement equal to true in the Extended Capabilities element accepts a Fine Timing Measurement Range request, the responding STA shall wait a random delay up to Randomization Interval in the Measurement Request element (see 10.11.3 (Measurement start time)) then initiate the fine timing measurement procedure with at least Minimum AP Count APs listed in the Neighbor Report subelements field in the Measurement Request field.
-The responding STA should initiate the fine timing measurement procedure with listed APs until either the responding STA has successfully measured the range between the responding STA with at least Minimum AP Count APs or has attempted the fine timing measurement procedure with all listed APs.
-For each fine timing measurement procedure that is attempted with a listed AP without success, the responding STA shall record an error entry.
+considering the remaining listed APs in the Neighbor Report subelements field in the Measurement Request field, if Minimum AP Count exceeds C, the responding STA shall wait a random delay up to Randomization Interval in the Measurement Request element (see 10.11.3 (Measurement start time)) then initiate the fine timing measurement procedure with at least Minimum AP Count – C remaining listed APs.
+The responding STA should initiate the fine timing measurement procedure with the remaining listed APs until either the responding STA has successfully measured the range between the responding STA with at least Minimum AP Count –C APs or has attempted the fine timing measurement procedure with all remaining listed APs.
+For each fine timing measurement procedure that is attempted with a remaining listed AP without success, the responding STA shall record an error entry.

 11mc editor.
 Note indent for the next two paragraphs to be aligned with the second bullet (they are all conditioned on “for other requested ranges”

-For procedures related to listed APs that operate on non-operating channels, see 10.11.2 (Measurement on operating and nonoperating channels).
+For procedures related to the remaining listed APs that operate on non-operating channels, see 10.11.2 (Measurement on operating and nonoperating channels).

 The responding STA shall transform the measurements obtained from each fine timing measurement procedure with an AP into a range and a maximum error between itself and the AP, while accounting for any clock offsets between the responding STA and the AP.